sronnqvist/discourse-ablstm/README.md

 Code developed by Samuel Rönnqvist, with contributions and comments from Farrokh Mehryary, Niko Schenk and Philip Schultz.

-**NOTE**: The model from these authors performs bad on the blind test dataset!!!
-Also, the attention is computed in respect to a fixed query vector.
+**NOTE**: The original model from these authors **performs bad** on the blind test dataset from CoNLL2016st!
+It also **cheats by shuffling** the training and validation datasets and show much better validation score!
+The partial sampling implementation differs from the one in the paper, because it contains a **bug**.
+Otherwise, the **attention layer is unusual**, because it is computed in respect to a fixed query vector.

+Results after fixing these issues (see `output-corrected.txt` and `output-original.txt`):

 ```
 Trainable params: 6,569,710
-Best validation score: 92.86
+Best validation score: 64.78
-with test score: 71.59
+with test score: 69.03
-with blind score: 56.39
+with blind score: 62.99
 ```

-This repository hosts the model described in:
+This repository hosts the corrected model described in:

 Samuel Rönnqvist, Niko Schenk and Christian Chiarcos.
 [A Recurrent Neural Model with Attention for the Recognition of Chinese Implicit Discourse Relations](https://arxiv.org/pdf/1704.08092.pdf).
 In *Proceedings of the 55th Annual Meeting of the Association for Computational Linguistics (ACL)*.
 2017.